erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

       2. Zhang Vibrio - downloaded and checksum confirmed
       3. ROD - downloaded and checksum confirmed
       4. de lorgeril OsHV1- downloaded and confirmed
-      5. Rubio Vibrio - downloading
+      5. Rubio Vibrio - downloaded and confirmed.
+Correct number of files present
-      6. Probiotic - downloading
+      6. Probiotic - downloaded and confirmed. correct number of files present

     - Download data as several separate scripts.
 There are individual output and error files for each download for future reference: